rails/rails/guides/source/routing.md

 resources :photos, :books, :videos
 ```

-This works exactly the same as
+This works exactly the same as:

 ```ruby
 resources :photos